History of the Jews in Saudi Arabia: Modern era

 In late December 2014, the newspaper Al-Watan reported that the Saudi Labor ministry website permits foreign workers of a variety of different faiths, including Judaism, to live and work in Saudi Arabia.
 A source within the ministry said, in effect, that Israelis were not allowed to enter Saudi Arabia, but Jews of other nationalities would not have the entry ban applied to them.
 In practice Christians and Jews may hold religious services but only in their homes and may not invite Muslims.
 However, as of May 2022, Israeli media outlets reported that dozens of Israelis were able to enter Saudi Arabia with Israeli passports using special visas.
 According to some Jewish expatriates living in the Kingdom, there are around 3,000 Jews who currently reside in Saudi Arabia, mostly from the US, Canada, France, and South Africa.

-Since 2019, Rabbi Yaakov Yisrael Herzog, an American-born Israeli agribusiness entrepreneur, has been visiting Saudi Arabia to establish connections with its Muslim religious leaders, and visiting Jewish tourists, business representatives, and American military personnel, with the goal of organizing a Jewish community.

 After the Abraham Accords, Saudi Arabia outlawed the disparagement of Jews and Christians in mosques, and also removed anti-semitic passages from school textbooks.
+In a notable departure from past practices, Saudi Arabia has recently hosted and participated in multifaith conferences that have included Jewish representatives.
+In May 2022, the Kingdom backed a forum titled “Common Values Among the Followers of Religions,” organized by the Muslim World League in Riyadh, which convened Muslim clerics alongside Jewish rabbis, Christian priests, and leaders from Hindu, Buddhist, and other faiths.

+On 3 October 2023, Israeli Communications Minister Shlomo Karhi participated in a Jewish morning prayer service in Riyadh on the Sukkot holiday that included a Torah scroll dedicated to "King Salman bin Abdulaziz, Crown Prince Mohamed bin Salman and all their ministers and advisers."
+Karhi's visit was part of an effort by Israel and Saudi Arabia to normalize their diplomatic relations.